 - Space - you will need a safe and secure space away from other animals which could be a spare room, bathroom or laundry.

 - Consent from your landlord – if you don’t own your home.

 - Attend a foster information session at the centre before you start fostering.

 What does fostering involve?

-- Filling out our application form and a quick follow-up phone interview with our foster team.
+- Filling out our application form

 - Round the clock care including feeding, cleaning and toileting your foster animals.
 Fostering can be needed for up to 8 weeks.